Mohamedemad4/its_app/README.md

  - there is a 30char **hard** limit on token names
  - Expected Hz is .5Hz
     - i.e 30 logs is a minute of data
+ - #### About tokens
- - we have 2 kinds of tokens
+    - We have 2 kinds of tokens
         - Client Tokens
             - Set by "login" on the client
             - Used for Push notifications and everything else client related by car_token agnostic

         - Car Tokens
             - Preset in QR code on the Device it self
             - Multiple Client tokens can be registered to the Same Car Token
+    - *ALL* Tokens are expected to look like
+        ```xxxx-xxx-xxxx``
+        this is very critical for Car Tokens since the client expects this to be the case before sending them to the Server
 ### Config Vars

 #### data_server/tests/test_api.py